Design leadership through mentoring and capability building.

 Tooling and process fragmentation compounded this.
 Multiple design tools were used in parallel, documentation was inconsistent, and there were no shared standards to act as reference points.
 This made it difficult to build confidence — both in decision-making and in conversations with product, engineering, and stakeholders.

-The challenge was not individual capability.
+The challenge wasn’t individual capability.
 It was the strain created by introducing a product way of working into an environment shaped by legacy processes, commercial urgency, and limited shared structure.

-My role was to support the new UX Lead through that transition — helping them navigate the relational and organisational friction, while gradually introducing clearer foundations, more sustainable ways of working, and space for confidence to grow.
+My role was to support the new UX Lead through that transition — helping them navigate the organisational and relational complexity, while gradually introducing clearer foundations, more sustainable ways of working, and space for confidence to grow.

-The challenge was not simply supporting an individual stepping into a new role.
-It was helping introduce a product-led way of working into an environment shaped by legacy processes, commercial pressure, and strained relationships — while ensuring progress felt achievable, supported, and sustainable.
+The challenge wasn’t simply supporting an individual stepping into a new role.
+It was introducing a product-led way of working into an environment shaped by legacy processes, commercial pressure, and strained relationships — while ensuring progress felt achievable, supported, and sustainable.

-This required balancing delivery with change, supporting confidence while introducing structure, and navigating organisational nuance without losing momentum.
+This required balancing delivery with change: protecting confidence, introducing structure, and navigating organisational nuance without losing momentum.

 Framing the opportunity

-Rather than treating this as a tooling or capability problem, the opportunity was framed around improving how teams worked together.
+Rather than framing this as a tooling or capability problem, the opportunity was framed around improving how teams worked together.

 The focus was on creating clarity where there was friction — aligning intent between teams, introducing shared reference points, and giving the new UX Lead the support and space needed to lead change without being isolated by it.